openshift/training/beta-3-setup.md

 with no possible nodes to choose.
 This is totally OK (although generally not desired).

-These default options are documented in the link above, but the quick overview
+These default options are documented in the link below, but the quick overview
 is:

 * Place pod on a node that has enough resources for it (duh)